wp-plugins/sharify/readme.txt

 1. Login to your WordPress Dashboard
 2. Plugins>Add New>Upload
-3. Select \"sharify.zip\" and hit Upload
+3. Select "sharify.zip" and hit Upload
-4. Activate the plugin and that\'s it!
+4. Activate the plugin and that's it!
 It will now appear on your posts!

 == Frequently Asked Questions ==
 1. Can I remove any social network?
-- Unfortunately, you can\'t remove a social network yet.
+- Unfortunately, you can't remove a social network yet.
 However, I will add the feature on the next version.

 2. Is there any shortcode?
 - Yes.
-Just use \"[sharify]\"
+Just use "[sharify]"

 3. I want to request a sharing button.
 How can I do that?
 - Request it on the Support tab.